How to Say "The fish opens the door, and then looks at the stars" in Korean | Korean Expression

 Quick Answer: "The fish opens the door, and then looks at the stars" in Korean is "물고기가 먼저 문을 열고, 그다음에 별을 봐요." (mulgogiga meonjeo muneul yeolgo, geudaeume byeoleul bwayo.).
 Level: A1.

-Learn how to say "The fish opens the door, and then looks at the stars" in Korean: "물고기가 먼저 문을 열고, 그다음에 별을 봐요.".
-A simple and natural Korean sentence perfect for beginners.
+Curious how Koreans express "The fish opens the door, and then looks at the stars"?
+The answer is "물고기가 먼저 문을 열고, 그다음에 별을 봐요.".
+This natural expression is great for daily conversation practice.

 What does "The fish opens the door, and then looks at the stars" mean in Korean?

-The Korean sentence "물고기가 먼저 문을 열고, 그다음에 별을 봐요." translates to "The fish opens the door, and then looks at the stars." in English. "물고기가 먼저 문을 열고, 그다음에 별을 봐요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "물고기가 먼저 문을 열고, 그다음에 별을 봐요." translates to "The fish opens the door, and then looks at the stars." in English. "물고기가 먼저 문을 열고, 그다음에 별을 봐요." is a gentle, storybook-style way of saying "the fish opens the door, and then looks at the stars".
+The "-요" ending gives it a polite, everyday tone — exactly how you would speak to a friend's parent or a shopkeeper.

 Pronunciation guide: mulgogiga meonjeo muneul yeolgo, geudaeume byeoleul bwayo.